Director of Music for Australia and New Zealand, TikTok

 Bachelor of Communication Studies in Radio

-Anyone who works in radio will tell you they love the immediacy, says AUT radio alumnus Ollie Wards who is now the content director for triple j, the youth music and culture brand of the Australian Broadcasting Corporation.
+Anyone who works in radio will tell you they love the immediacy, says AUT alumnus Ollie Wards who completed a Bachelor of Communication Studies in Radio.

 A career full of unreal experiences